MWieland/h3h/README.md

 # H3H: Disaster hotspot analysis with H3
 Immediately after a disaster strikes, it is crucial to quickly identify the most impacted areas to guide rapid response efforts and prioritise resource allocation effectively.
 Utilising early-stage estimations of impacted regions, derived from indicators such as building distribution, hazard zones or geo-social media reports, can aid in planning data collection initiatives to enhance situational awareness.

 [H3H](https://github.com/MWieland/h3h) provides tools to compute and evaluate disaster hotspot maps.
-It leverages the [H3 discrete global grid system]() and uses a log-linear pooling method coupled with an unsupervised hyperparameter optimization to fuse heterogeneous geospatial information layers.
+It leverages the [H3 discrete global grid system](https://h3geo.org) and uses a log-linear pooling method coupled with an unsupervised hyperparameter optimization to fuse heterogeneous geospatial information layers.

 <img src="img/overview.png" alt="drawing" width="100%"/>

-*Hotspot map computed with loglinear pooling at H3 resolution 7 from equally weighted normalized input layers (buildings, flooded areas, social media hotspots).
+*Hotspot map computed with log-linear pooling at H3 resolution 7 from equally weighted normalized input layers (buildings, flooded areas, social media hotspots).
 Results are compared against an observed damage distribution for the flood disaster in Germany 2021.*

-This publication provides further insight into the underlying algorithm and shows application examples and evaluations in real-world disasters.
+This publication provides further insight into the underlying algorithms and shows application examples and evaluations for several real-world flood disasters.

 > *Wieland, M., Resch, B., Schmidt, S., Abecker, A., Martinis, S. (under review).
 Fusion of geospatial information from remote sensing and social media to prioritize rapid response actions in case of floods.
 Natural Hazards.*